-Estimates of the incidence of sports-related concussion in the US vary from 200,000/yr up to 3.8 million/yr; the highest numbers include rough estimates of injuries that are not evaluated in a hospital or otherwise reported.
-The awareness and thus reporting of concussions has risen significantly in the past decade—the incidence of serious and fatal sports-related traumatic brain injury has not increased similarly.
-Sports that routinely involve high-speed collision (eg, football, rugby, ice hockey, lacrosse) have the highest rates of concussion, but no sport is free of risk, including cheerleading.
+Estimates of the incidence of sports-related concussion in the US vary from 200,000 a year up to 3.8 million a year; the highest numbers include rough estimates of injuries that are not evaluated in a hospital or otherwise reported.
+The awareness and thus reporting of concussions has risen significantly in the past decade—the incidence of serious and fatal sports-related TBI has not increased similarly.
+Sports that routinely involve high-speed collision (eg, football, rugby, ice hockey, lacrosse) have the highest rates of concussion, but no sport, including cheerleading, is free of risk.
 An estimated 19% of participants in contact sports have a concussive injury over the course of a season.

 The most obvious disturbance of brain function with a concussion is